sympleaichat/FlutterPhosphorIconsViewer/README.md

 •	Infinite Scrolling: Icons are loaded efficiently as you scroll, ensuring a smooth experience even with a massive dataset.

-•	Click to Copy: Simply click on any icon to copy its Flutter ID (e.g., home_24_filled) directly to your clipboard.
+•	Click to Copy: Simply click on any icon to copy its Flutter ID (e.g., atom) directly to your clipboard.

 •	Built with Flutter Web: Demonstrates the power of Flutter for building fast and beautiful web applications.